 The ROCO Team

-Jarod Sleet, assistant winemaker
+Jarod Sleet, Assistant Winemaker

-Though born in Kentucky, Jarod didn’t fall in love with the liquid inside oak barrels until he’d moved to Oregon and attended culinary school as an aspiring chef.
+Though born in Kentucky, Jarod didn’t fall in love with the juice inside oak barrels until he’d moved to Oregon and attended culinary school as an aspiring chef.
 The instinct to learn about food—its sources, techniques, and surprises—eventually led him to Oregon wine country, first as a harvest intern and then onto Oregon State University where he earned his bachelor’s degree in viticulture and enology.
 Following winemaking stints at Cana’s Feast, Archery Summit, and Argyle, Jarod joined ROCO in 2017 as our assistant winemaker.